garylirocks/quickrefs/azure-logic-apps.markdown

     }
     ```

-  - For OAuth connections, you need to authorize manually ?
+  - For OAuth connections, you need to authorize manually, an API connection you authorized could be used by multiple logic apps (see: https://docs.microsoft.com/en-us/azure/logic-apps/logic-apps-deploy-azure-resource-manager-templates#authorize-oauth-connections)

+## Deployment

+You could deploy a logic app with Terraform, but after you edit something in the graphical designer, you need to convert the JSON definition to Terraform code, not so straightforward.

+Check this repo (https://github.com/Azure-Samples/azure-logic-apps-deployment-samples) to see how to deploy logic apps using ARM template and PowerShell script (run locally or in Azure Pipelines)